microsoft/azuredevopslabs/labs/vstsextend/octopus/readme.md

 1. **Microsoft Azure Account:** You will need a valid and active azure account for the lab.

 1. You will need a **Visual Studio Team Services Account**.
-If you do not have one, you can sign up for free here- https://www.visualstudio.com/products/visual-studio-team-services-vs
+If you do not have one, you can sign up for free [here](https://www.visualstudio.com/products/visual-studio-team-services-vs)

-1. You will need a  [Personal Access Token] to set up your project using the Demo Generator.Please see this [article]((https://docs.microsoft.com/en-us/vsts/accounts/use-personal-access-tokens-to-authenticate)) for instructions to create your token.
+1. You will need a  **Personal Access Token** to set up your project using the Demo Generator.
+Please see this [article]((https://docs.microsoft.com/en-us/vsts/accounts/use-personal-access-tokens-to-authenticate)) for instructions to create your token.

-    >**Note:**  You should treat Personal Access Tokens like passwords.
-It is recommended that you save them somewhere safe so that you can re-use them for future requests.
+    {% include note.html content= "You should treat Personal Access Tokens like passwords.
+It is recommended that you save them somewhere safe so that you can re-use them for future requests." %}

 ## Setting up the Environment

 Octopus Deploy has two components:

 * **Octopus Server** - a centralized web front-end that orchestrates deployments , and
-* **Tentacle** - agent that needs to be on every target endpoint
+* **Tentacle** - agent that needs to be on every target endpoint.

 We will spin up a Octopus server on Azure.
 Click the **Deploy to Azure** button below to provision a Octopus Server.

    <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FMicrosoft%2FVSTS-DevOps-Labs%2Fmaster%2Foctopus%2Farm%2520template%2Fazuredeploy.json" target="_blank">![](http://azuredeploy.net/deploybutton.png)</a>